arthurmaciel/cyclone/docs/api/scheme/file.md

     (with-output-to-file string thunk)

 Open given filename for output and change the current output to that port for the duration of `thunk`.

+# file-exists?
+    (file-exists? string)

+Returns #t if the named file exists at the time the procedure is called, and #f otherwise.
+It is an error if filename is not a string.

+# delete-file
+    (delete-file string)

+According to R7RS it deletes the named file if it exists and can be deleted, and returns an unspecified value.
+If the file does not exist or cannot be deleted, an error that satisfies file-error? is signaled.
+In Cyclone it return `#f` if no file was found and `#t` if file was found and deleted.